Using Ripple Effects to support students with special needs

 By far the most common use of Ripple Effects is intensive training for students with emotional and behavioral disorders: students who have trouble with hyperactivity, impulsivity, defiance, and anger management.

 Builds resilience, social-emotional competency, connection to the community

-The interactive, peer narrated tutorials build core social and emotional competencies: self-understanding, empathy, impulse control, management of feelings, assertiveness, decision-making and connection to community.
-The result: students solve problems better, make healthier connections with diverse others — and do better in school.
+The interactive, peer-narrated tutorials build core social and emotional competencies: self-understanding, empathy, impulse control, management of feelings, assertiveness, decision-making and connection to community.
+The result is students solving problems better, making healthier connections with diverse others, and doing better in school.

 Ensures fidelity to proven-effective cognitive, behavioral and affective strategies